fangyuan-ksgk/surfer/README.md

 Input what you would like to do with your browser, you'd be surprised ;>

 WebVoyaer in-place.
 Terminal Command-line Input Accepted to automate web-search.

 TBD:

-- Whisper Voice input instead
+- Chain-up commands for self-debugging
+- Chain-up commands for web-browsing and self-assignment

 ## Setup & Installation